Chiral differential operators via Batalin-Vilkovisky quantization: The formal system

 \subsection{The formal $\beta\gamma$ system}

 We now turn to the case where the target is the formal $n$-disk $\hD^n$, which is closely related to the free case we just described.

-Let $S$ denote a Riemann surface.
+Let $S$ denote a Riemann surface, and let $\fg_n$ be the abelian Lie algebra from Definition~\ref{dfn fgn}.
 The dg Lie algebra plays a central role for us.
 It is abelian but has a nontrivial differential via $\dbar$.
 The Maurer-Cartan equation of this dg Lie algebra is $\dbar(\gamma) = 0$, where $\gamma: S \to \CC^n$ is a smooth function; in other words, a solution is simply a holomorphic map from $S$ to $\CC^n$.
-Under the dictionary, this dg Lie algebra $\fg^S_n$ encodes ``deformations of the constant map to $0$ to nearby holomorphic functions.''
+Under the dictionary, this dg Lie algebra $\fg^S_n$ encodes a formal moduli space that describes how to deform the constant function with value $0$ to a holomorphic functions.
 Note that this Maurer-Cartan equation is precisely the Euler-Lagrange equation for $\gamma$ in the free $\beta\gamma$ system, and the deformations describe the formal neighborhood of the constant zero map among all holomorphic functions.

 To describe the $\beta$ fields as well, we simply enlarge the dg Lie algebra to its ``double''

 Note that the shifts mean that in cohomological degree one, we have $\Omega^{0,0} \otimes \CC^n \oplus \Omega^{1,0} \otimes (\CC^n)^*$, and in cohomological degree two, we have $\Omega^{0,1} \otimes \CC^n \oplus \Omega^{1,1} \otimes (\CC^n)^*$.
 The Lie bracket is still trivial, and the differential is $\dbar$ in both complexes.
 If $\beta$ denotes an element in $\Omega^{1,0} \otimes (\CC^n)^*$, then the Maurer-Cartan equation is $\dbar(\beta) = 0$, which is precisely the Euler-Lagrange equation in the $\beta\gamma$ system.
 Hence the dg Lie algebra $\DD \fg_n^S$ encodes, in some sense, the free $\beta\gamma$ system.
 To be more precise, it encodes the $\beta\gamma$ system with the formal $n$-disk $\hD^n$ as the target, since this dg Lie algebra describes deformations of the constant map to the origin.